QuTech-Delft/cQASM-spec/docs/language_specification/statements/instructions/unitary_instructions.md

     CRk(2) q[1], q[0]
     ```

-The gates that are supported by the cQASM language
+The named gates that are supported by the cQASM language
 are listed in the [standard gate set](unitary_instructions.md#standard-gate-set).

 ### Standard gate set